 Many people begin the use of a substance to cope with symptoms of anxiety and depression.
 However, your addiction will likely only feed your anxiety and depression symptoms.
 This may cause you to end up in a cycle of dependency because self-medicating with substances has become your norm to function.
 Whether the substance you are using is an upper or a downer will also play a role in how it affects your depression and anxiety.

-It is best to not think of addiction, anxiety, and depression as being dependent on one another.
+It is best not to think of addiction, anxiety, and depression as being dependent on one another.
 You could have all of these disorders or just one.
 No matter how you experience any one of these, it is essential to know that you are not alone.
 You have a safe place to go for addiction recovery in Portland, ME.

 How Liberty Bay Recovery Center Can Help